gatsbyjs/gatsby/docs/docs/winning-over-engineering-leaders.md

 ### Performance

 > From its inception, Gatsby was built to optimize performance.
 Gatsby sites are consistently 2-3x faster than similar sites built with other tools, with pages loading in milliseconds rather than seconds.
 Gatsby's automated performance optimizations include pre-fetching resources, code splitting, progressive image loading, statically generating HTML, and Google's [PRPL Pattern](/docs/prpl-pattern/).
-If you want to take a deeper dive into Gatsby's performance features, check out Kyle Mathews's article, [Web Performance 101 – also, why is Gatsby so fast?](/blog/2017-09-13-why-is-gatsby-so-fast/).
+If you want to take a deeper dive into Gatsby's performance features, check out Kyle Mathews's article, [Web Performance 101 – also, why is Gatsby so fast?](/blog/2017-09-13-why-is-gatsby-so-fast/) or Dustin Schau's article, [Behind the Scenes: What makes Gatsby Great](/blog/2019-04-02-behind-the-scenes-what-makes-gatsby-great/).

 ### Security